01/27/2017 5:14 pm

 If a student fails the Forum requirement for any semester, the only way to make up the requirement is to submit an essay via e-mail to the Forum Committee based on event recordings (available in the library) from the semester failed (and only from an event you did not attend).

-Late submissions will only be accepted via e-mail.
+Make-up essays will only be accepted via e-mail.
 They can be submitted at any time, but will not necessarily be reviewed at the time of submission.
 Essays are not reviewed over the summer.

-WARNING: You must make up all failed Forum grades before you can graduate.
-If you plan to graduate in fall, your makeup essays are due by the first Monday of November; if you plan to graduate in spring, they are due by the first Monday of April.
+Beware: You must make up all failed Forum grades before you can graduate.
+If you plan to graduate in fall, your make-up essays are due by the first Monday of November; if you plan to graduate in spring, they are due by the first Monday of April.
 Because essays are not reviewed over the summer, summer graduates must also submit essays by the first Monday of April.

-Essay Submission Guidelines: Copies of the Forum essays must be submitted to the Forum Committee via e-mail.
+Copies of the Forum essays must be submitted to the Forum Committee via e-mail.
 The Forum Committee will only accept and pass essays that meet the following minimum requirements: